What is the benefit to my child of being in a classroom with 3, 4, and 5 year olds?

 Each child needs a backpack, change of clothing, and communication notebook (provided by teacher).
 The snack procedure varies by classroom and you will get more information at the beginning of the year.

 Is there transportation available for my child?

 There is no transportation available to community peer students.
-Each school (Parkview School, Center School, and Moreau Hall) has their own drop-off and pick-up procedures.
+Each school (Parkview School and Moreau Hall) have their own drop-off and pick-up procedures.

 Can I volunteer in my child's classroom?

 Parents are often invited to volunteer in their child's classrooms.
 Some teachers have weekly volunteers while other teachers use volunteers for special activities.
 In order to volunteer, a completed CORI check must be on file in the main office.